clairemerot/Tutorial_SV/04_SR/README.md

 When the vcf for the 4 samples is ready, open also the all_SVSR.vcf.
 You can now notice 4 columns corresponding to genotypes and other informations about each sample.

--> What do you think?
-Have you noticed missing data?

--> Can you estimate the fraction of missing data?
+We can also be interested in assessing the fraction of missing data and the frequency of alternative alleles.
 To do this we may use a bcftools plug-in which adds the fraction of missing data.
 Let's also add the frequency of the alternative allele (MAF) and export it.

 ```
 #using the plug in to add infor in the vcf